 The digital market offers more than a thousand different cryptocurrencies.
 But only there are only two that fight for the silver and gold medals – Ethereum and Bitcoin.
-They are as much different as they are similar.
+If you know how cryptocurrency works, you are aware of the fact that they are as much different as they are similar.
 While one was the pioneering product, the other is often viewed as the better or more innovative one.
 Users have engaged in lots of heated disputes as to which one is the best.
 The answer is still uncertain and only time will show.
 Let’s examine the two biggest cryptocurrency exchanges’ crossing and breaking points.

 Bitcoin is the Foundation of Ethereum